SurrealDB Docs Logo

 Users may belong to different levels (root, namespace or database) and have different roles assigned to limit what they can do to the system.
 Users are defined with the DEFINE USER statement.

 SurrealDB implements RBAC (Role Based Access Control) to define what a user can do.
-Each user is assigned one or more roles (currently limited to the built-in OWNER, EDITOR and VIEWER roles).
+Each user is assigned one or more roles (currently limited to the built-in OWNER, EDITOR and VIEWER roles) and will be allowed to perform an action over a resource as long as at least one of their roles allow it.

 Go to DEFINE USER for more information.